ibm-cloud-docs/watson-assistant/search-elasticsearch-add.md

         You define the filter as an array of objects so that you can create filters to arrange the content per the query body.
 For more information, see [Configuring the custom filters](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md#how-to-configure-the-custom-filters){: external}.

    - **Configure the query body for Elasticsearch**

       The query body is used to manipulate the user requests into a format that the search expects.
 It controls the query forms, search fields, filters, and query size.
-In the REST API, the query body is an object representing the `POST` body for the `_search` request to Elasticsearch.
+In the REST API, the query body is an object that represents the `POST` body for the `_search` request to Elasticsearch.
 THe query body has a `"$QUERY"` token to represent the customer's query, and a `"$FILTER"` token to represent the array of filters that are defined either in the search settings or at the step level.

       By default, Elasticsearch integration uses keyword search.
 You can use advanced search such as semantic search with ELSER, KNN dense vector search, nested queries to search the nested documents, or hybrid search.
 For more information about using different types of query body examples, see [Query body examples](https://github.com/watson-developer-cloud/assistant-toolkit/blob/master/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_configure_advanced_elasticsearch_settings.md#how-to-configure-the-query-body){: external}.